davidbenjami/MovieView-1/README.md

 Entity- specifies column and creates a template for each row in future database;
 DAO (data access objects)- take the fetched data and insert into a table to be displayed and clear out all older entries;
 Kotlin file- common data class language being used to create data class;
-Fragments- to look at a specific image of the website page;to navigate through the app; Article Search- query for specific movie data from cached api data form the website;
+Fragments- to look at a specific image of the website page and to navigate through the app; Article Search- query for specific movie data from cached api data form the website;
 Single source of truth/ data- the main activity file that displays only items from the database such as a parsedJson function;
 RecyclerView - display the list of movies in a designed pattern;